akw3s/cs2_cheat/README.md

 # Akwes Cheat

-"""
-Use on your own risk. using third party software can lead to in game ban.
+**WARNING!** Use this software on your risk, using third party software can lead to in game ban.

-"""
+---